sowcow/blog/content/posts/jesus-of-nazareth.md

 The director shows this contrast between Jesus and Zerah.
 One represents heart to the fullest and another - mind.
-They have never interacted with each other other than just standing against each other at the end of the "trial".
+They have not really interacted with each other (first dialog at the temple I ignore for whatever reason).
+The most direct interaction I beleve was standing against each other at the end of the "trial".
 Zerah entering the empty tomb is something bearing the same meaning.